tedmoore/FluCoMa-Pedagogical-Materials/README.md

 For more descriptive information about teaching FluCoMa, see [FluCoMa for Pedagogues](https://github.com/flucoma/flucoma-for-pedagogues).

-Special thanks to PA Tremblay, Owen Green, James Bradbury, and Gerard Roma for all of their work on FluCoMa including many of these pedagogical materials.
+Special thanks to PA Tremblay, Owen Green, James Bradbury, Gerard Roma, Alex Harker, and Jacob Hart for all of their work on FluCoMa including many of these pedagogical materials.